The Assembly

 1 S. Painter, The Reign of King

-John, 152 2 A. L. Poole, From Domesday Book to Magna Carta, 426, 429
+John, 152 2 A. L. Poole, From Domesday

-At the opening of his reign
+At the opening of his reign Philip Augustus

-Philip augustus had direct control of only a very
+had direct control of only a very small part of France, incomparably the most

-effective rule of the country being the great Angevin
+important barrier to his effective rule of the country being the great

-effective French attack on this, but now the time for it was ripe.
+any effective French attack on this, but now the time for it was ripe.
 It was

 problem to be solved by force and John, unfortunately, lacked his brother's